 1. Establish long-term planning priorities for the college

-A. At five-year intervals, conduct and oversee the process of updating the Educational Master Plan and Mission Statement.
+A. At six-year intervals, conduct and oversee the process of updating the Strategic Plan and Mission Statement.

-B. Design and oversee a process to monitor the goals of the Educational Master Plan.
+B. Design and oversee a process to monitor the goals of the Strategic Plan.

 2. Establish yearly planning priorities for the college